Team5924/resources/md/materials/delrin.md

 delrin is an engineering plastic. it's easy to machine and laser wells

-aka pom, polyoxymethylene, acetal, polyacetal,
+aka pom, polyoxymethylene, acetal, polyacetal

 ## form factors